johnae/spook/README.md

 watch = {"app","lib","spec"}

--- How (changed) files are mapped to tests which become the input to the command to run map = {
+-- How (changed) files are mapped to tests which become the input to the command to run -- every matcher can return an additional value specifying a different command to run when -- match (otherwise the specified default command will run).
+-- example:
+-- "^testing/stuff%.moon": -> "testing/stuff.moon", "ls -lah"
+map = {
   "^(spec)/(spec_helper%.rb)": (a,b) -> "spec"
   "^spec/(.*)%.rb": (a,b) -> "spec/#{a}.rb"